cereniyim/fraud-detection-app/README.md

 From model training perspective, gas_cost feature doesn't seem to have much effect in determining anomalous transactions.
-There is room for improvement for the feature engineering part, for example total supply of the traded token can be added as a feature.
+There is room for improvement for the feature engineering part, for example total supply of the traded token can be added as a feature and experiment further.
 The source of this intuition is [here](https://ethereum.org/en/guides/how-to-id-scam-tokens/).
 Moreover, the `contamination` parameter can be adjusted so that the model identifies more anomalous transactions.
 However, that might bring the potential to increase false positives.

 From the implementation perspective following can be improved:
 - don't expose API key, store it in a secret manager and retrieve the key from there